 Ensure there is sufficient supporting documentation.

-In addition, the technical reviewer and the analyst who drafted the report are equally responsible for ensuring the accuracy of the technical aspects of the case record.
+In addition, the technical reviewer and the analyst who drafted the report are equally responsible for ensuring the accuracy of the technical aspects of the sample testing record.

-An administrative review is a procedure that checks the case file documentation and reports for consistency with laboratory policy and for editorial correctness prior to issuing a report to the requesting authority.
+An administrative review is a procedure that checks the case file documentation and reports for consistency with testing organisation policy and for editorial correctness prior to issuing a report to the requesting authority.

-An administrative review ensures that the content of the report follows laboratory policy and procedure by ensuring that the language in the report is clear, accurate, and complete, in addition to proofreading the report for clerical errors.
+An administrative review ensures that the content of the report follows testing organisation policy and procedure by ensuring that the language in the report is clear, accurate, and complete, in addition to proofreading the report for clerical errors.
 Furthermore, the administrative review checks that the technical review has been properly conducted and documented.

 Technical and administrative reviews may be combined as one process and carried out by the same person.
 However, neither the technical nor the administrative reviews are to be conducted by the analyst who completed the work.